 If you’ve been following along since 2018, you might remember my post, The 18 Best Things I Ate in 2018.
 Well friends, it’s back!
 I was spoiled in 2018, traveling to nine cities around Europe and to Austin, TX – a total of 10 new-to-me places.
 This year, I only went to two new destinations (Scottsdale, AZ and Newport, RI), one familiar (Las Vegas), and otherwise explored my home state of Florida from Orlando north to Amelia Island, FL.
 Given the pandemic, I feel very fortunate I still had those few opportunities to travel and that I never got sick.
-Without further ado, here are the 21 dishes I haven’t stopped thinking and raving about from 2021, in no particular order.
+Without further ado, here are the 21 best things I ate in 2021 that I haven’t stopped thinking and raving about, in no particular order.

 I’m kicking off the list with those in my hometown of Orlando where I spent the majority of the year.
 I’m lucky to live in a place where there is such amazing food within a 15-minute drive!